In July 2010, 3 fatal cases of myxomatosis

 County to Veterinary Public Health (213) 989-7060 or

-complete and fax in
+complete and fax in this form.

 to rabbit owners from Western University College of